AlphaZero.jl

 • Generic interfaces make it easy to add support for new games or new learning frameworks.

-• Being between one and two orders of magnitude faster than competing alternatives written in Python, this implementation can solve nontrivial games on a standard desktop computer with a GPU.
+• Being between one and two orders of magnitude faster than competing alternatives written in pure Python, this implementation can solve nontrivial games on a standard desktop computer with a GPU.

 • The same agent can be trained on a cluster of machines as easily as on a single computer and without modifying a single line of code.